What animal is most related to dinosaurs

 Genetic and Chromosomal Evidence

 Birds are not just related to dinosaurs; they are, in fact, living theropod dinosaurs.
 This conclusion is supported by comparative genomics, which shows that birds share a significant amount of genetic material with their dinosaur ancestors.
 Most reptiles, excluding crocodilians, have both large and small chromosomes, but birds have a particularly high number of chromosomes, around 80, which is consistent across most species.
-This chromosomal pattern likely dates back to around 255 million years ago, suggesting that dinosaurs had a similar genome organization to modern birds like chickens and emus.
+This chromosomal pattern likely dates back to around 255 million years ago, suggesting that dinosaurs had a similar genome organization to modern birds like chickens and emus1.

 Evolutionary Adaptations

 The extensive phenotypic variation seen in dinosaurs may have been facilitated by their unique karyotypic features, which include a high number of small chromosomes.
-This genetic structure could have led to increased genetic recombination and random chromosome segregation, contributing to the diversity and adaptability of dinosaurs.
+This genetic structure could have led to increased genetic recombination and random chromosome segregation, contributing to the diversity and adaptability of dinosaurs1.

 Fossil Evidence Supporting Avian-Dinosaur Link